Enabling Controls: Control Effectiveness Assessment using Human Centered Design

 Audit society - Control as imagined - is the control good?

-• Delivering Effective Controls through Human Centred Design
+• Delivering Effective Controls through Human-Centred Design

 This highly interactive and participative program blends individual self-paced learning and reflection with engaging live online group sessions.
 Each participant will be given access to our interactive platform featuring case studies, videos, podcasts, articles and more, to optimise your learning journey.